NICD-UK/dis-code-or-no-code/README.md

 ## 20 mins intro talk

+With both examples we will carry out like for like tasks in Excel and with python.

+- Filling in missing values
+- Removing incorrect values
+- Formatting dates
+- Filtering data
+- Producing summary statistics
+- Transformation of data
+- (Resampling etc monthly totals)

 - Introduction to tabular data
 - No code tools for handling data
   - Excel/Google Sheets